 So, we’re going to start these emails with the from the address of like name@brand name or @brandname

 So like this one would be: Robbie @ MKTG Rhythm.
-It’s really easy, really simple, but that human element to it just makes it stand out more in the inbox.
+It’s straightforward and simple, but that human element makes it stand out more in the inbox.

 You may have a small logo header.
 But you don’t necessarily need that.